xeraa/microservice-monitoring/readme.md

 1. Change into the *lightsail/* directory.
 1. Change the settings to a domain you have registered under Route53 in *inventory*, *variables.tf*, and *variables.yml*.
 Set the Hosted Zone for that domain and export the Zone ID under the environment variable `TF_VAR_zone_id`.
 If you haven't created the Hosted Zone yet, you should set it up in the AWS Console first and then set the environment variable.
 1. If you haven't installed the AWS plugin for Terraform, get it with `terraform init` first.
 Then create the keypair, DNS settings, and instances with `terraform apply`.
-1. Open HTTPS on the network configuration on all instances and TCP 8200 on the monitoring instance (waiting for this [Terraform issue](https://github.com/terraform-providers/terraform-provider-aws/issues/700)).
+1. Open HTTPS on the network configuration on all instances, MySQL on the backend, and TCP 8200 on the monitoring instance (waiting for this [Terraform issue](https://github.com/terraform-providers/terraform-provider-aws/issues/700)).
 1. Apply the base configuration to all instances with `ansible-playbook configure_all.yml`.
 1. Apply the instance specific configurations with `ansible-playbook configure_backend.yml` and `ansible-playbook configure_monitor.yml`.
 1. Deploy the JARs with `ansible-playbook deploy_bad.yml`, `ansible-playbook deploy_backend.yml`, and `ansible-playbook deploy_frontend.yml` (Ansible is also building them).